Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: The Doubling Property

 \section{The Doubling Property}

 In the previous section, we showed how projection maps on $\CFDh(\KC)$ correspond to projection maps on $\CFK_\cR(S^3,K)$, and that this correspondence is equivariant with respect to the $\mathrm{Spin}^c$ conjugation action.
+In particular, we showed that if $M$ is a summand of $\CFDh(\KC)$, there is a corresponding summand $\Lambda(M)$ of $\CFK_\cR(S^3, K)$, which satisfies

+(see \Cref{prop:doubling-CFA-to-CFK}).
+We will therefore think of $\CFAx \boxtimes (-)$ as assigning to summands of $\CFDh$ ``doubled'' summands of $\CFK_\cR$.
 Our primary goal in this section is to relate this process to the \LOT correspondence.
 To do so, we will explore some of the properties of the diagrams $\bX$ and $\bY$ and derive some basic facts regarding the (bi-)modules $\CFAh_\cR(\bX)$ and $\CFDAy$.
 In particular, we show that the diagram $\bX$ can be used to pass back and forth between summands of $\CFK_\cR(S^3,K)$ and extendable summands of $\CFDh(\KC)$.
-Before stating the main proposition of this section, we define the notion of extendable type D summands of an extendable type D structures.

-\begin{defn} Let $M$ be an extendable type D structure.
-We say that a summand $N$ of $M$ is an \emph{extendable direct summand} if $N$ is itself extendable, and there is another extendable type D structure $N'$ such that $M\simeq N\oplus N^\prime$. \end{defn}

 \begin{prop} Let $\mathfrak{C}$ be the set of homotopy equivalence classes of reduced $\cR$-complexes which appear as summands of $\CFK$-complexes and let $\mathfrak{D}$ denote the set of homotopy equivalence classes of extendable direct summands of $\widehat{CFD}(S^3\smallsetminus K)$, where $K$ runs over all knots.
 Define a map